roq-trading/roq-ansible/README.md

 To ensure installation of the latest packages.
 This is particularly an issue when you're using Roq's unstable channel where the version number doesn't change for daily builds.

+Why can't the service-manager handle `reset-failed`?

+This is an exceptional situation often caused by mis-configuration of the playbook.
+The service-manager can not be used to change this situation and the control is therefore not made available.

 ## License